zac-ls/RBP_Motif_Tools/README.md

 | **G**    | 0.0620 | 0.0148 | 0.0148 | 0.0148 | 0.0148 | 0.2048 | 0.5665 |
 | **T**    | 0.7258 | 0.9556 | 0.9556 | 0.9556 | 0.9556 | 0.5736 | 0.2649 |

 PPMs represent the probabilities for each nucleotide at each position.
 These probabilities are derived from a matrix of raw frequencies (or counts) of each nucleotide letter at each position, known as a position count matrix (PCM).
 The PPM normalizes such counts (note that all positions sum to 1 in the table).
-A pseudocount of 1 is applied.

 To correct for background nucleotide frequencies, position weight matrices (PWMs) can be used.
 A PWM presents the "expected" motif sequence scores by incorporating background nucleotide probabilities, assuming uniform distribution (i.e., $1/4$ for each nucleotide).
 To compute a PWM from a PPM, the `generate_pwm_from_ppm` function applies the following log-odds scoring formula: